 Sources of Strength's mission is to provide the highest quality evidence-based prevention for suicide, violence, bullying and substance abuse by training, supporting, and empowering both peer leaders and caring adults to impact their world through the power of connection, hope, help and strength.
-KTSA is proud to have partnered with Johnson County Mental Health and area suicide prevention organizations to fund Sources of Strength in all Blue Valley and Shawnee Mission high schools and middle schools.
+KTSA is proud to have partnered with Johnson County Mental Health and area suicide prevention organizations to fund Sources of Strength in all Blue Valley as well as Johnson County high schools and middle schools.

 KTSA and Blue Valley School District have partnered to implement innovative programs in every grade level in the district.
 Targeting resiliency, happiness and coping skills, "the whole child" is the focus of our efforts.
-These are programs in addition to Sources of Strength and include Social and Emotional Learning initiatives, Project Happiness, ASIST training for staff, and so much more.
-If you are interested in ASIST training Johnson County Mental Health has opportunities to learn. https://www.jocogov.org/dept/mental-health/education-outreach/training-opportunities/asist
+These are programs in addition to Sources of Strength and include Social and Emotional Learning initiatives and Youth Mental Health First Aide training for staff, and so much more.

 Two moms brought together by tragedy know first hand how hard it can be when life knocks you down.
 After losing their children, Sylvia Harrell and BJ Thomas-Wilson asked the question....
 "What if you could remember what is GOOD in your life?
 What if, in that moment of pain, you could be reminded of how incredibly loved you are?
 What if, instead of spending 20 minutes figuring out how to end your life, you spent that same time remembering to live it?"